tactcomplabs/sst-bench/test/grid/README.md

 ## Simulation Profiling Automation Scripts

+### Direct MPI Execution

-Several Python and SQLite3 scripts are provide to sweep parameters for network size, component size, thread count, and x/y dimensions.
+The scripts described in this section directly invoke mpirun.
+The Python and SQLite3 scripts are provide to sweep parameters for network size, component size, thread count, and x/y dimensions.
 Data captured during simulation include checkpoint file sizes, checkpoint save times, checkpoint load times, and simulation times.
 All data is appended to a SQLite3 database file, restart.db, and postprocessed by sqlite3 scripts to generate comma separated report files.

-### restart-all.py
+#### restart-all.py

 Run a single 2d grid checkpoint/restart test.